jsakamoto/nupkg-selenium-webdriver-chromedriver/README.md

 If you are using Chrome version 97:

     PM> Install-Package Selenium.WebDriver.ChromeDriver -Version 97.0.4692.7100

-If you are using Chrome version 96:

-    PM> Install-Package Selenium.WebDriver.ChromeDriver -Version 96.0.4664.4500

 To learn what version of ChromeDriver you need to use, please see also the following page: